 In its desire to conserve energy your brain prefers familiar conclusions that don’t rock the boat or create a kerfuffle.
 99.9% of this is going on behind your conscious awareness.
 Your subconscious uses your beliefs to filter this information as quickly as possible.
 This inevitably leads to some errors being made.
 A concession: efficiency over accuracy.

 This is how your “story” about reality and reality itself can co-exist.

-Most of your beliefs are a matter of convenience and self confirmation rather than truth.
+So, most of your beliefs are a matter of convenience and self-confirmation rather than truth.

-Most of our belief framework is installed in us during childhood.
+Most of our belief framework is instilled into us during childhood.

 At first, you are new and fresh to this world and know nothing but the basics.
 How to breathe, how to digest food and poop, etc. At first, you are strongly influenced by your parents.
 Examples of their beliefs that are thrust upon you could be:

 - Rich people are evil/poor people are stupid.